SOU Vaccination Policy

 - Employee is caring for a child whose school or childcare is closed due to COVID-19

-- Employee is experiencing substantially similar condition as those specified by the Secretary of Health and Human Services in consultation with the Secretaries of Labor and Treasury.
+- Employee is experiencing substantially similar conditions as those specified by the Secretary of Health and Human Services in consultation with the Secretaries of Labor and Treasury.